At a glance

 Hiring an accountant isn’t just for large businesses – many self-employed tradies find that professional tax advice saves them more than it costs.
 An accountant can ensure you claim everything you’re entitled to and help structure your finances to reduce your tax bill legally.

-Don’t forget to check your eligibility for the Independent Earner Tax Credit, which has been expanded to include incomes up to $70,000.
-This could provide additional savings of up to $520 per year.
+Don’t forget to check your eligibility for the Independent Earner Tax Credit (IETC).
+If your annual income is between $24,000 and $70,000, you could be eligible for a tax credit of up to $520 per year.

 Even with the best planning, cash flow can be tight when tax payments are due.
 Some businesses use small business loans or a line of credit to cover tax obligations while keeping day-to-day operations running without a hitch.